AlacrisIO/alacrity/docs/paper.md

 `if`s.
 The compiler does extra purity analysis to turn `if`s in the source code into conditional moves in the intermediate representations to avoid code growth.

-Alacrity's type system is information-flow sensitive.
-As mentioned before, all initial knowledge of participants is marked as secret by Alacrity.
-Any transformation that involves secret information in any way produces secret information.
-Most importantly, this means that `if Secret then Public else Public` produces secret information, not public, because a secret value was used to compute the branch taken.
-When Alacrity programmers attempt to publish information, the compiler refuses to continue if the information is secret; instead, the programmer must explicitly declassify it before sending.
-We could remove these annotations by always assuming that published information is implicitly declassified, but we view manual declassification annotations as a fundamental step in security auditing: programmers should have to explicitly decide when something is free to release to the public.

 Alacrity's variable scope rules are subtle because programs involve the actions of many parties.
 During type checking, the compiler must